MicrosoftDocs/entra-docs/docs/identity/saas-apps/cisco-webex-provisioning-tutorial.md

 # Tutorial: Configure Cisco Webex for automatic user provisioning

-The objective of this tutorial is to demonstrate the steps to be performed in Cisco Webex  and Microsoft Entra ID to configure Microsoft Entra ID to automatically provision and de-provision users to Cisco Webex.
+The objective of this tutorial is to demonstrate the steps to be performed in Cisco Webex  and Microsoft Entra ID to configure Microsoft Entra ID to automatically provision and deprovision users to Cisco Webex.

 > [!NOTE]
 > This tutorial describes a connector built on top of the Microsoft Entra user provisioning service.
 For important details on what this service does, how it works, and frequently asked questions, see [Automate user provisioning and deprovisioning to SaaS applications with Microsoft Entra ID](~/identity/app-provisioning/user-provisioning.md).